hexparrot/catjot/README.md

 Pipe `|` directly to catjot to create a new note.

+*Any* time a pipe is involved, it is a write-action, whether it is a new note being written or adding context or tags.

+Any time a pipe is absent, it is a search-action, whether it is matching a word in the message payload, the context, tags, or the directory path.

 ```
 $ cat|jot
  /\_/\     # cat directly to a new note (recommended).